maflcko/b-c-gui-translations-review/reviews/de.md

         <translation>%1 S</translation>

 ERR
-The unit was incorrectly changed from "h" (hours) to "S".
-In German, "h" is also used for hours and should be preserved to match the source.
+The unit for hours should be "h" (or "Std."), not "S" (which suggests seconds and is incorrect/capitalized).
+Keep the same unit as source.

 Correct translation:
 %1 h